Forward selection and post-selection inference in factorial designs: Post-selection inference under inconsistent selection

-Throughout this subsection, we discuss the scenario where perfect screening is hard to achieve.
-We work under a relaxed condition of Condition \ref{cond:order} defined as follows: \begin{condition}[Order of parameters up to level $d^\star$] Condition \ref{cond:order} holds with $D = d^\star$. \end{condition} Condition \ref{cond:under-selection} no longer imposes any restriction on the order of the parameters beyond level $d^\star$.
-By Theorem \ref{thm:marginal-t}, Condition \ref{cond:under-selection} guarantees that Algorithm \ref{alg:forward-ms} perfectly screens the first $d^\star$ levels of factorial effects in the sense that
+Throughout this subsection, we discuss the scenario where selection consistency is hard to achieve.
+We relax Condition \ref{cond:order} as follows: \begin{condition}[Order of parameters up to level $d^\star$] Condition \ref{cond:order} holds with $D = d^\star$. \end{condition} Condition \ref{cond:under-selection} no longer imposes any restriction on the order of the parameters beyond level $d^\star$.
+By Theorem \ref{thm:marginal-t}, Condition \ref{cond:under-selection} guarantees that Algorithm \ref{alg:forward-ms} perfectly screens the first $d^\star$ levels of factorial effects in the sense that $\mathrm{P}\{\hat{\bbM}_d = \bbM_d^\star \text{ for } d=1,\ldots, d^\star\} \to 1$.